techmyth/techmyth.github.io/content/posts/homelab-veeam-vbr-doc-with-asbuiltreport.en.md

 ![Text](/img/Veeam_VBR_Portal.webp#center)

-**Important: The report is currently available at *PowerShell Gallery**
+** Important: The report is currently available at PowerShell Gallery

 Now, to get started we need to meet the following requirements:

 - Windows platform only (Veeam powershell modules run on Windows only)
 - PowerShell v5.1+
-- AsBuiltReport.Core >= 1.3.0
+- AsBuiltReport.Core >= 1.4.0
 - Veeam.Backup.PowerShell >= 1.0
-- Veeam.Diagrammer >= 0.5.9
+- Veeam.Diagrammer >= 0.6.0
+- Diagrammer.Core >= 0.2.0
+- PSGraph >= 2.1.38.27
+- PScribo >= 0.10.0
+- PScriboCharts >= 0.9.0

-This report uses PowerShell version 5.+, to validate this use the **$PSVersionTable** variable from inside the PowerShell console:
+This report uses PowerShell version 5.+, to validate this use the `$PSVersionTable` variable from inside the PowerShell console:

 ```powershell
 PS C:\Users\jocolon> $PSVersionTable